Fire Safety Agreement: Flame Effects in Camps

 • Promptly providing documentation updates to FAST, whether in response to FAST feedback or to design changes independently undertaken by the project.

-Leave No Trace Lead
+Leave No Trace (LNT) Lead

-The Leave No Trace (LNT) Lead is responsible for organizing periodic clean-up around the artwork as needed, and post-event clean-up after the artwork is dismantled.
+The LNT Lead is responsible for organizing periodic clean-up around the artwork as needed, and post-event clean-up after the artwork is dismantled.
 The person selected to be LNT Lead should be adept at recruiting and organizing others to participate in clean-up efforts.
 Specific responsibilities include:

 • Recruiting and organizing LNT crew and ensuring there are enough people for the task.